Andrea Louise Riseborough Bio

 Early Career (2001–2010)

-Riseborough’s profile rose internationally with a sequence of supporting and ensemble roles in high-profile films.
-She appeared in Oblivion (2013) and then joined the ensemble of Alejandro González Iñárritu’s Birdman (or The Unexpected Virtue of Ignorance) in 2014.
-Birdman won the Academy Award for Best Picture and the acting ensemble shared the Screen Actors Guild Award for Outstanding Performance by a Cast in a Motion Picture, an award Riseborough received with her fellow cast members.
+Between 2011 and 2016 Riseborough moved into higher profile international projects.
+She appeared in Madonna’s W.E. and had a supporting role in the science fiction film Oblivion (2013).
+In 2014 she joined the ensemble cast of Alejandro González Iñárritu’s Birdman (or The Unexpected Virtue of Ignorance), a film that won the Academy Award for Best Picture.
+For Birdman she shared the Screen Actors Guild Award for Outstanding Performance by a Cast in a Motion Picture.

 Andrea Louise Riseborough Family